 There’s a whistle seemingly far away then the train comes out of the tunnel into the gorges, trundles along…how many carriages this time?…then disappears into another tunnel to continue on its journey.

-And buying the apricots (testing one first), and sugar for jam then spending hours making quantities of apricot jam to take home to London.
+And buying the apricots (testing them for sweetness first), and sugar for jam then spending hours making quantities of apricot jam to take home to London.
 It keeps a little bit of summer going for a very long time.

 Looking out at dawn